MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/add-rules-search-topic.md

 <a name="privateMessagesRule"></a>
 ## Add a private messages rule
-To see the details of private messages that [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] users send or receive on an added social profile, create a private messages rule in a search topic.
+To see the details of private messages that [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] users send or receive on an added social profile, create a private messages rule in a search topic.
 You can create a private messages rule for every social profile if the owner of the social profile allows the data acquisition of private messages.

 > [!IMPORTANT]
-> If you add a private messages rule, all private messages (except where the message is an image only) that were sent to the selected profile are visible in your organization's [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution.
-All users of the solution will be able to see the private messages and their replies if they are sent through [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+> If you add a private messages rule, all private messages (except where the message is an image only) that were sent to the selected profile are visible in your organization's [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] solution.
+All users of the solution will be able to see the private messages and their replies if they are sent through [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
-> When you add a new private messages rule, posts from the past days get acquired once by [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] and thus count toward your monthly post quota.
+> When you add a new private messages rule, posts from the past days get acquired once by [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] and thus count toward your monthly post quota.
 > - [!INCLUDE[tn-facebook](../includes/tn-facebook.md)]: Private messages from the past 3 days.
 > - [!INCLUDE[tn-twitter](../includes/tn-twitter.md)]: Up to 600 direct messages from the past 12 days.